linux-ricing-project/Ubuntu-Gnome/README.md

   </a>
 </p>

-Project to customize GNOME with my visual preferences (themes + icon themes + visual preferences and so on)

 # Description

+Project to customize GNOME with my visual preferences (themes + icon themes + visual preferences and so on).

 This project is recommended to run after [ubuntu_install](https://github.com/linux-ricing-project/ubuntu_install) (that make the initial configs).